jkbslazyk/Review_Of_Wine_Properties/README.md

 This part contains plots which help us better understand data.

 ### Selected chemical compounds content depending on alcohol value
-This divided plot shows relationships between selected chemical compounds content and alcohol value.\n In general there is no any clear relationship.
+This divided plot shows relationships between selected chemical compounds content and alcohol value.
+In general there is no any clear relationship.

 ![FirstPlot](plots/Plot1.png)